ashleybaldock/dotfiles/.vim/demo/markdown.md

 ```

 Col1 | Col2 | Col3 start/end pipes optional, column width can vary
---- | --- | --- at least three hyphens in each column of the header row
+--- | --- | --- three hyphens in each column of the header row

 ## Footnotes